mortenson/ripoff/README.md

 ## More on valueFuncs and row keys

 valueFuncs allow you to generate random data that's seeded with a static string.
 This ensures that repeat runs of ripoff are deterministic, which enables upserts (consistent primary keys).
-If they appear anywhere in a

 ripoff provides: